tonto7973/NSubstitute.Community.Instance/README.md

 }
 ```

-With `NSubstitute.Instance` the arrange part of the unit test can be simplified to:
+With `Instance.Of` the arrange part of the unit test can be simplified to:

 ```csharp
 [Test]